 Functions of the Conference includes electing members of the World Scout Committee, admitting new member countries, and selecting the venues for forthcoming World Scout Events, namely the World Scout Jamboree, the World Scout Moot, the World Scout Conference and the World Scout Youth Forum.

-The most recent World Scout Conference and World Scout Youth Forum took place 2011 in Curitiba, Brazil and the next will take place 2014 in Ljubljana, Slovenia.
-For more information about the next Youth Forum and Conference, see http://scout.org/slovenia2014
+The most recent World Scout Conference and World Scout Youth Forum took place in 2014 in Ljubljana, Slovenia and the next will take place in 2017 in Azerbaijan.

 Documentation from previous World Scout Conferences: